DSR-RHIT/creating-reproducible-reports/pages/setup-knitr-and-readr.md

 ---
 layout: page
 title:  tutorial
-tagline: making a data table
+tagline: set up knitr and readr
 ---

 We're ready to add some R code to the document to read the calibration data file and print it to the report as a table.
 The *knitr* package enables integration of R code with the prose of the report.
 (An R *package* is like an app in R. Your packages are stored in the `C:/R/library` directory you created in the pre-workshop homework.)